blackflux/js-gardener/README.md

     # grunt gardener

-This will generate some files.
+This will generate some files and alter your existing package.json file.

 # Details